Asana acquires StackAI — now every human-agent workflow runs in one place.Learn more

 Key components of a go-to-market strategy

-• Product messaging: Once you know what makes your product valuable, craft clear messaging that communicates those benefits to your audience.
+• Product messaging: Once you know what makes your product valuable, craft messaging that communicates those benefits to your audience.
 Your brand voice should be consistent across every channel and speak directly to your buyers'needs.

 • Sales proposition: Define why a customer should choose your product over the competition.
 This goes beyond features and focuses on the tangible value and outcomes your product delivers.